technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 2 - Migrating Linux VMs to Azure using Azure Migrate/Lab 2 - Migrating Linux VMs to Azure using Azure Migrate.md

 # Lab 2 - Migrating Linux VMs to Azure using Azure Migrate

+## Objective

 In this Lab we will Migrate the Linux VM workload from our On-premise using the Azure Migrate – Server Migration tool.
 We will prepare the required Azure Resources and then replicate the VMs prior to migration.

 ## Exercise 1: Migrate workloads